MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 }
 ```

-And an enum to define all the errors we wish to handle in code.
+And an `enum` to define all the errors we wish to handle in code.

 > [action]
-> Create enum `EndPointError`.
-Also, add this inside the `NetworkManager` class
+> Create an enum `EndPointError` and add this inside the `NetworkManager` class
 >
 ```swift
 enum EndPointError: Error {